-Market orders are one of four different order types available through Wealthsimple Trade.
+Market orders are one of four different order types available using Wealthsimple's self-directed trading accounts.
 Other order types include —

 How do market orders work?

-A market order allows you to buy or sell a stock immediately at the best available price at the time of submission.
-A market order is the default order type in Wealthsimple Trade and Crypto accounts.
+A market order allows you to buy or sell a security or cryptocurrency immediately at the best available price at the time of submission.
+A market order is the default order type in Wealthsimple's self-directed trading accounts.

 - Market buy: You place a buy order on the market, and your order gets filled as soon as possible and at the lowest available price at the time that you submit your order.
 A market buy will not fill if the price of the security is greater than the 5% collar.